Revelation: Islam

 Muhammad's Call to Prophecy and the First Revelation; leaf from a copy of the Majmac al-tawarikh (Compendium of Histories), c.
 1425; Timurid.
 From Herat, Afghanistan.

-Muslims believe that God (ألله Allah) revealed his final message to all of existence through Muhammad via the angel Gabriel.
+Muslims believe that God (الله Allah) revealed his final message to all of existence through Muhammad via the angel Gabriel.
 Muhammad is considered to have been the Seal of the Prophets and the last revelation, the Qur'an, is believed by Muslims to be the flawless final revelation of God to humanity, valid until the Last Day.
 The Qur'an claims to have been revealed word by word and letter by letter.

 Muslims hold that the message of Islam is the same as the message preached by all the messengers sent by God to humanity since Adam.
 Muslims believe that Islam is the oldest of the monotheistic religions because it represents both the original and the final revelation of God to Abraham, Moses, David, Jesus, and Muhammad.
 Likewise, Muslims believe that every prophet received revelation in their lives, as each prophet was sent by God to guide mankind.
 Jesus is significant in this aspect as he received revelation in a twofold aspect, as Muslims believe he preached the Gospel while also having been taught the Torah.

 According to Islamic traditions, Muhammad began receiving revelations from the age of 40 that were delivered through the angel Gabriel over the last 23 years of his life.
 The content of these revelations, known as the Qur'an, was memorized and recorded by his followers and compiled from dozens of hafiz as well as other various parchments or hides into a single volume shortly after his death.
 In Muslim theology, Muhammad is considered equal in importance to all other prophets of God and to make distinction among the prophets is a sin, as the Qur'an itself promulgates equality between God's prophets.

 Many scholars have made the distinction between revelation and inspiration, which according to Muslim theology, all righteous people can receive.
 Inspiration refers to God inspiring a person to commit some action, as opposed to revelation, which only the prophets received.
 Moses's mother, Jochebed, being inspired to send the infant Moses in a cradle down the Nile river is a frequently cited example of inspiration, as is Hagar searching for water for the infant Ishmael.